lindenb/jvarkit/docs/VcfStrechToSvg.md

       => '0.01'.
       Default: 0.0
     --no-tooltip
-      remove contextual tooltip (reduce the size of the svg)
+      remove contextual tooltips (reduce the size of the svg)
       Default: false
   * -o, --output
       An existing directory or a filename ending with the '.zip' or '.tar' or